anomaly/gallagher/docs/docs/python-sdk.md

 ## API Endpoint Lifecycle

-While it's not important for SDK users to understand how it works under the hood, it does pay to understand what its doing to fulfil your requests.
+You do not need to look under the hood to work with the API client.
+This section was written for you to understand how we implement Gallagher's requirements for standard based development.
 Each endpoint inherits from a base class called `APIEndpoint` defined in `gallagher/cc/core.py` and provides a configuration that describes the behaviour of the endpoint (in accordance with the Command Centre API).

 Before your request is sent, the endpoint will: